Skip to content

 How Can I Help Alaska Join the NLC?

-Talk to your Legislators and union representatives (if you're a nurse)!
+Talk to your Legislators and, if you're a nurse, your union representatives!

 For additional guidance on identifying, contacting, or addressing a letter to your legislators, visit the Alaska State Legislature’s Frequently Asked Questions.